zzpma/MeteoFlow/README.rst

 An ELT (Extract-Load-Transform) pipeline that retrieves historical daily temperature data from the Open-Meteo API, loads it into a DuckDB database, and optionally exports it to a `.parquet` file for analysis in tools like Power BI.

-This project is ideal for climate analysts, researchers, and data scientists investigating weather trends across Europe and comparing recent years with past decades.
+This project is ideal for climate analysts, researchers, and data scientists investigating weather trends around the world and comparing recent years with past decades.

 -------------------
 🌟 Project Features